SMTheGuild/The-Modpack/CONTRIBUTING.md

-# Contribution to The Modpack
+# Contribe to The Modpack

-Some text about contributing.
-You can find more information about The Modpack [here](gh-pages).
+You can find more information about The Modpack [here](https://brentbatch.github.io/The-Modpack/).

 ## Index